qmk/qmk_firmware/keyboards/dztech/dz65rgb/keymaps/yuannan/README.md

 Check if the events are reaching your OS with either:

-	$cat /dev/input/by-id/YOUR_KEYBOARD
+	$evtest /dev/input/by-id/YOUR_KEYBOARD

 or

-	$evtest /dev/input/by-id/YOUR_KEYBOARD
+	$cat /dev/input/by-id/YOUR_KEYBOARD

 It should end in `event-mouse`.
 In my case it was `/dev/input/by-id/usb-DZTECH_DZ65RGBV3-if02-event-mouse` which was a symlink to `/dev/input/event12`.
 It **WILL** vary on your setup.

-The output will appear "garbled" as it's trying to interoperate binary into text.
-The underlying data is actually a struct of the form
+The output will appear "garbled" as it's trying to interoperate the data stream into text.
+The underlying data is actually a struct of the form:

 	struct input_event {
 		struct timeval time;